This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 What is stir-frying?

-In China, it began to appear in the Ming dynasty (1368-1644) but has really only gained worldwide popularity in the last century, as it has spread west, and well beyond Chinese communities.
+Stir-Frying is a Chinese technique of cooking food quickly in a wok with hot oil.
+In China, it began appearing in the Ming dynasty (1368-1644) but has only gained worldwide popularity in the last century, spreading west and well beyond Chinese communities.

-It’s quick & easy!
+This tofu stir fry is quick & easy!
 Prep = 15 minutes, cooking = 15 minutes.
 The trickiest part is draining the tofu (which isn’t hard at all!).

 How to prepare the Tofu